convissor/new_york_state_of_health_spreadsheet/README.md

 You can import these files into spreadsheet or database programs, where you can sort and query the data in ways relevant to you.

-To download a given "spreadsheet," click its link, above, click the "Raw" button that's right above the data table, then use your browser's save function to download it.
+To download a given "spreadsheet," click its link, below, next click the "Raw" button at the top right of the the data table, then use your browser's save function to download it.

 * 2016